Nikhilvijai/Heyy_Bot/README.md

 1. A user sends a message to the bot.
 2. The message is checked against a crisis-keyword list.
 If a match is found, the bot immediately replies with helpline information and skips the LLM call.
 3. Otherwise, the message is embedded and used to query a Chroma vector store for the top relevant chunks of context.
-4. The retrieved context is injected into a system prompt (`MindGuide` persona) along with the user's recent chat history.
+4. The retrieved context is injected into a system prompt (`HeyyBot` persona) along with the user's recent chat history.
 5. The combined prompt is sent to a local Ollama model, and the reply is sent back to the user.
 6. The conversation turn is stored in memory, capped at the last 20 messages per user.